 The poster vegetable for healthy eating, it’s no secret that broccoli is a valuable addition to any diet.
 For an anti-inflammatory diet, it’s invaluable.
 Broccoli is high in both potassium and magnesium, and its antioxidants are particularly potent anti-inflammatory substances in their own right.
 (8)

-Broccoli is an antioxidant powerhouse, with key vitamins, flavonoids and carotenoids.
+Broccoli is an antioxidant powerhouse, with key vitamins, flavonoids and carotenoids, and thus a perfect anti-inflammatory food.
 These work together to lower oxidative stress in the body and help battle both chronic inflammation and the risk of developing cancer.
 (9)

 One antioxidant in particular stands out as an especially strong anti-inflammatory, and that’s quercetin.
 Found in citrus, olive oil and dark-colored berries, quercetin is a flavonoid (a beneficial substance or phytonutrient that’s prevalent in fresh foods) that fights inflammation and even cancer.
-(10) The presence of quercetin is one of the health benefits of blueberries.
+(10) The presence of quercetin as well as the fellow phytonutrient anthocyanins (so-called water-soluble vacuolar pigments that usually appear red, purple or blue) explains why there are so many health benefits of blueberries.
+(Both quercetin and anthocyanins are also naturally occurring in cherries.)

 In a study seeking treatment for IBD, an extract from the noni fruit was used to affect the gut flora and colon damage done by inflammatory diseases.
 Of the effects the extract had, quercetin created the prominent anti-inflammatory actions.